Lion of Babylon (statue): Modern history

-However, the most significant damage, as seen today, to the face and jaw was caused in 1917, as witnessed by Private Robert John Morgan of the Army Service Corps during World War I.

-In 2013 the World Monuments Fund worked with the Iraq State Board of Antiquities to make improvements to the site.
+In 2013, the World Monuments Fund worked with the Iraq State Board of Antiquities to make improvements to the site.
 The Lion was cleaned and partially restored, the base of the statue was replaced, and a security barrier was added.

 Symbolism

 The Lion of Babylon is a historic theme in the region.
 The statue is considered among the most important symbols of Babylon in particular and Mesopotamian art in general.
 The statue is considered a national symbol of Iraq, it has been used by several Iraqi institutions such as the Iraqi Football Association.

-The lion was meant to put fear into their enemies, by showing a lion trampling a man to scare their enemies.